How to Perfectly Orchestrate Your Web Design Style Guide

-After recently completing an extensive website style guide for a client, we were reminded just how much this document reflects the orchestral nature of web design.
+After recently completing an extensive website design style guide for a client, we were reminded just how much this document reflects the orchestral nature of web design.
 Like performers with their instruments, all of the design elements have merit individually, yet when they come together in unison they create a unique and integrated experience.

 The job of the style guide is to define the various parts of the website system and provide an understanding of how it all fits together under the design vision.
 It’s a large undertaking with immense payoff when done correctly.
 The manner in which we approach this depends entirely on the individual project and its requirements.

 Here are three key questions to ask when planning for a style guide in your next website design project:

 What are the Current and Future Needs?

 Together with the client, set the goals of the style guide.
 Outlining parameters will help to focus your attention on the most meaningful and useful information to be shared.
 The task at hand will quickly become unruly if you skip this step.

 Who will be Using the Design Style Guide?

 An early requirement will often be to provide the development team with a roadmap to clarify the design intent and outline systems as the site is being built.
 Helpful details may include specific pixel dimensions and states for core graphic elements (ex. tools, controls, buttons and icons), a list of typographic styles, and logic for how elements are spaced, placed, and positioned on the various pages.